Forests in Canada

 |Costs per square metre

 |GPS Data of planting site

-Wilderness International buys these wilderness areas legally secure with land title and protects them for all future.
-We leave them as they are, as undisturbed unique ecosystems and only visit them for research and education projects.
-Local forest guardians ensure the integrity of the conservation areas and protect them from mining, logging, agriculture and hunting.
-In turn, they gain a sustainable income.
+Wilderness International buys these wilderness areas legally secure with land title and protects them for all future as undisturbed unique ecosystems, and only visit them for research and education projects.
+The purchases are refinanced by donations, which also cover costs for long-term protection.

 The protected areas are located in the Toba Valley, 160 km north of Vancouver City and 100 km east of Campbell River, as well as on Porcher Island, 40km south of Prince Rupert and close to the Alaskan border.
 Numerous scientific institutions support our research projects on CO2-absorption and biodiversity in the coastal rainforests.